engenmt-pp/Alice/README.md

 # A Partner Integration --- An example in Python

-Let's set up a PPCP Connected Path integration in the sandbox using Python 3.9.6.
+Let's set up a PPCP Connected Path integration with Upfront Onboarding in the sandbox using Python 3.9.6.
 This project is **purely** for teaching purposes.
 Coding best practices are frequently forgone here in favor of simplicity.

 ## Onboarding